knputyi/Documentation/general/troubleshooting.md

 #### I can't find the settings for my libcamera camera

-Since Libcamerasrc doesn't have any support for settings, yet you can't change picture settings like exposure,rotation,.. in it.
-When they become available we're integrating them.
+Since Libcamerasrc doesn't have any support for settings yet, you can't change picture settings like exposure,rotation,.. in it.
+When they will become available we're integrating them.

-#### Where are the extended settings for my veye camera
+#### Where are the extended settings for my veye camera ?

 We don't have extended i2c settings for veye cameras, since veye didn't integrate them in standart v4l2 controls.